MrGKanev/email-tailwindcss-templates/README.md

 ## Issues, Fixes & PRs

-If you find any issues please open a PR here, or contact support@ohmysmtp.com.
+If you find any issues please open a PR.
 If you find the templates useful, please contribute back with more templates.

-## Want to send transactional emails through an Independent 💪, privacy-focused 🕵️ and eco-friendly 🌱 provider?

-Sign up for an account at [OhMySMTP](https://ohmysmtp.com)

 ## License